solana-labs/solana/book/src/cross-program-invocation.md

 program can invoke an instruction from another program.

-Given two on-chain programs `token` and `acme`, each implementing instructions `token` and `acme` respectively, we would like to implement acme as close as possible to as the following Rust code of a cross-module function call:
+Given two on-chain programs `token` and `acme`, each implementing instructions `pay()` and `launch_missiles()` respectively, we would like to implement acme as close as possible to as the following Rust code of a cross-module function call:

 ```rust,ignore
 use token;